To read previous VIFF coverage, click here.

 People seem to come in and out of Paterson’s little journey like recurring characters in a sitcom—some of them include a folksy world-wise bartender, a lovesick actor and an overtaxed coworker.
 They’re colorful characters whose lives are afforded only the time it takes for Paterson to listen to their woes and go on with his own life.
 Although these encounters can be quirky and downright hilarious, they can also be candid and brutally sincere.
 The only two lifeforms in the movie that seem concretely hitched to Paterson are his beautiful wife, Laura (an unswervingly enthusiastic Golshifteh Farahani), and his mischievous bulldog named Marvin (played by a sublimely amusing Nellie, winner of this year’s Palm Dog Award).

 Paterson plays with the idea that life is fraught with patterns, patterns that overtake people’s lives.
-Sometimes they’re expressed through gimmicky visual motifs: the black polka dots that begin to smother every wall, curtain, furniture and surface of his home as the film goes along is a glaringly obvious one.
-But as gimmicky as Jarmusch is, nobody can’t deny the simple, honest truth behind what he’s trying to say.
-Our lives are overtaken by the patterns, but Jim Jarmusch doesn’t just settle with that.
-He also understands how these patterns are not just routines that people have to live with every day, rather they’re mechanisms that people create to help them familiarize and communicate with a world that’s constantly changing.
-Even more clever is how Paterson understand life’s spontaneous moments.
+Sometimes they’re expressed through gimmicky visual motifs: the black polka dots that begin to smother every wall, curtain, furniture and surface of his home as the film goes progresses.
+And as gimmicky as Jarmusch is, nobody can’t deny the simple, honest truth behind what he’s trying to say.
+Our lives are overtaken by the life patterns (alarm clocks, work schedules, etc.), but Jim Jarmusch doesn’t just settle with that alone.
+He also understands how these patterns are not just day-to-day routines that people have to live with every day but mechanisms we create to help familiarize and communicate with a world constantly changing around us.
+Even more clever is how Paterson portrays life’s spontaneous moments.
 We’ve become so fixed on specific patterns that when something unexpected happens to disrupt them, the more noticeable these patterns become.

 Jim Jarmusch’s Paterson is a musing and life-affirming tract that both affirms and subverts the idea of mundanity in everyday life.
 Most people look at the mundanity of these lives sadly and regretfully, most directors look at it with a tuneful ennui or moodiness.
 Jarmusch, however, looks at it the way the character Paterson would: singular and unique in every microscopic detail.